raspberrypilearning/talk-like-a-pirate/worksheet.md

 1. Open up a blank file in your chosen text editor and save the file as follows:

- -  If you're using **Notepad** on Windows, type the filename in as `index.html` and also change the drop-down for the 'Save as' type to *All files*.
+ -  If you're using **Notepad** on Windows, type the filename in as `index.html` and change the drop-down for the 'Save as' type to *All files*.

   ![Save as HTML using Notepad](images/save-as-html-notepad.png)